cleminso/cleminso.xyz/content/TL;DR/001-intents_braavos_ekubo.md

     - **Hardware Signer Keys** → used to sign all transactions

-    - **Key derived from the seed phrase** → can only sign this one transaction "Request to remove Hardware Signer” with 4 days delay rejecting this request
+    - **Key derived from the seed phrase** → can only sign this one transaction "Request to remove Hardware Signer” with a 4 day delay in rejecting this request.

-    - *This means that if the device gets stolen/lost/bricked, users will still be able to recover their account within 4 days.
-However, if their Seed Phrase gets stolen and an attacker issues a request to remove the Hardware Signer, the user will automatically (and repeatedly) get a notification to their mobile device and will be able to cancel the request and keep all the assets safe.*
+    - *This means that if the device gets stolen, lost, or bricked, users will still be able to recover their account within 4 days.
+However, if their Seed Phrase gets stolen and an attacker issues a request to remove the Hardware Signer, the user will automatically (and repeatedly) get a notification on their mobile device and will be able to cancel the request and keep all the assets safe.*

 ---